-In (18), k is the sampling time and $\Delta \gamma^(k)$ represents the incremental change of the controller output.
-It is emphasized here that the accumulation of the controller output takes place out of the fuzzy part of the controller and it does not influences the fuzzy rules.
+In (18),k is the sampling time and $\Delta \gamma^(k)$ represents the incremental change of the controller output.
+It is emphasized here that the accumulation f the controller output takes place out of the fuzzy part of the controller and it does not influences the fuzzy rules.

 Fig.9.
-Self-tuning PI-type fuzzy controller
+Self-tuning fuzzy logic controller